meerrec/random-notes/blog/en/redux-best-practice.md

 #### Make your reducer clean

-I perfer to do a lot of pre-processing for the raw data in action creators instead of in reducer.
+I prefer to do a lot of pre-processing for the raw data in action creators instead of in reducer.
 The the action parameter in reducer function will always be ready to use.

 #### The ways to return a new state in reducer